The little bool of doom

 I saw gcc doing silly stuff on UB so I immediately complained, instead of actually thinking about the situation for a bit more :/

-ibookstein | 5 hours ago
+ibookstein | a month ago

 I expect that the memset itself isn't undefined behavior, but the attempt to observe the value afterwards is: it is an access of a trap representation not through an lvalue of character type.